 It’s hard to focus on retirement savings when you have other bills to pay.
 Here are a few simple steps to get your own financial health in shape on the road to retirement.

-4. Create a monthly budget that includes both retirement savings and a plan to reduce or eliminate bills or unnecessary costs.
+When setting up your monthly budget, make you include retirement savings and a plan to reduce or eliminate bills or unnecessary costs.
 Insurance can also protect you and your family from unexpected events that can throw your retirement planning off track.
 Ask your employer about supplemental benefits that can help with this, like critical illness or disability insurance.
 They too can contribute to a more balanced financial plan.